AdnanHodzic/auto-cpufreq/README.md

 `sudo auto-cpufreq --force=governor`

 Force use of either the "powersave" or "performance" governor, or set to "reset" to go back to normal mode.
 Please note that any set override will persist even after reboot.

+### Overriding Turbo mode

+`sudo auto-cpufreq --turbo=mode`

+Force use of CPU turbo mode, if supported, with "never" or "always", or set to "auto" to automatically handle turbo mode.
+Please note that any set override will persist even after reboot.

 ### Install - auto-cpufreq daemon